Intro 837-2022: The Secure Jobs Act

 Are there any exceptions to this bill?

-As the bill is written currently, it does not cover workers in the construction industry, workers who are still in their probationary period, and workers covered by a valid collective bargaining agreement that expressly waives the law and provides comparable terms and conditions.
+As the bill is written currently, it does not cover workers who have collective bargaining agreements, workers who are still in their probationary period, and independent contractors.

 What are the electronic monitoring provisions in the bill?